Miczeq22/nodejs-ddd-example/README.md

 ### Domain

 Another TODO list?
-Yes, the domain must be quite simple to undestand the concepts, but to not finish on simple CRUD we will ad few extra business rules:
+Yes, the domain must be quite simple to understand the concepts, but to not finish on simple CRUD we will ad few extra business rules:
 - Only registered users can add TODO.
 - We accept only emails from gmail and outlook domains.
 - User can have maximum of 10 active todos